eficode-academy/helm-katas/helm-chart-with-parameters.md

         ...
 ```

-You can try a few different values for the repostory and tag if you want.
+You can try a few different values for the repository and tag if you want.

 **Create values file**